ESC

 Bahrain

-the name means "the two seas" in Arabic and refers to the water bodies surrounding the archipelago
+the name means "the two seas" in Arabic and refers to the water bodies on each side of the archipelago

 Dilmun, Tylos, Awal, Mishmahig, Bahrayn, State of Bahrain